 I have been using the Martha Stewart Discbound Notebooks in the textured blue – 6.5×9 and 9.5×11.5 for a few months and I LOVE them.
-And truth be told I hesitated on purchasing the Arc system because it”s a little pricey, but decided to go for it and I”m so glad that I did!
+And truth be told I hesitated on purchasing the Arc system because it is a little pricey, but decided to go for it and I’m so glad that I did!

-I needed to simplify things a bit and did just that with my latest kit – The Simplified Life Kit.
+I needed to simplify things a bit and did just that with the one of my kits – The Streamlined Life Kit.
 You can see how the kit is set up in my discbound notebook by going to this post.
-But today I”m just going to show you a few features and simple things you can do to create your own discbound planner or binder or notebook.
+But today I’m just going to show you a few features and simple things you can do to create your own discbound planner or binder or notebook.

 You can purchase a cover or create your own by laminating cardstock.
-You can also purchase dividers or make your own with casino online cardstock.
+You can also purchase dividers or make your own.
 Just pop them in and out to place them where it makes most sense for you.

 Here are a couple links for products in this post if you are curious: